publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptA/m__us_usc_t15_s1603.md

  __Exceptions in Areas Where Major Disaster Exists__

-    Board of Governors of Federal Reserve System authorized to make exceptions to requirements of this subchapter for transactions within an area in which the President has determined that a major disaster exists, if Board determines that exception can reasonably be expected to alleviate hardships to the public that outweigh possible adverse effects, see [section 2 of Pub.
-L. 103–76][/us/pl/103/76/s2], set out as a note under [section 4008 of Title 12][/us/usc/t12/s4008], Banks and Banking.
+    Board of Governors of Federal Reserve System authorized to make exceptions to requirements of this subchapter for transactions within an area in which the President has determined that a major disaster exists, if Board determines that exception can reasonably be expected to alleviate hardships to the public that outweigh possible adverse effects, see [section 50002 of Pub.
+L. 105–18][/us/pl/105/18/s50002], set out as a note under [section 4008 of Title 12][/us/usc/t12/s4008], Banks and Banking, and similar provisions listed thereunder.

  __Adjustments for Inflation__